derbenoo/ts-configurable/README.md

 console.log(new ServerConfig());
 ```

-Due to the `@Configurable()` decorator, the values for all properties can now be set via environment variables and command line arguments:
+Due to the `@Configurable()` decorator, the values for all properties can now be set via environment variables or command line arguments:

 ```sh
 # Default config instance